Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Attendee-Demographics.md

 Section 1:
 * Short Answer: What is the total number of registered attendees at the event?

-* Short Answer: Which nations are represented by the attendees at your event, and how many attendees are from each nation listed?

 * Short answer: How many attendees require accommodations?

+* Essay: Which nations are represented by the attendees at your event, and how many attendees are from each nation listed?

 * Essay: How many attendees identify with each of the racial backgrounds listed on your event's demographic survey?
 (Includes "Prefer not to answer")